icy/dusybox/README.md

 ### watch

-Execute a shell command and print its output to the stand output device once per second.
+Execute a shell command and print its output to the standard output device every second.
 This is similar to the popular `watch` command.

 This tool uses [nice-curses](https://github.com/mpevnev/nice-curses) library.
 It can handle some fancy output, but it seems it can't handle big output